 But the former Meghan Markle has one style quirk that has only recently come to light: She often wears heels that are too big for her.

-The most dramatic example might be the strappy, beige heels she wore back in November during a photoshoot celebrating her engagement to Prince Harry.
+The most dramatic example might be the strappy, beige heels she wore in November 2018 during a photoshoot celebrating her engagement to Prince Harry.

-And the black pumps she wore during her first official event with the queen this month definitely looked a little roomy around the heel.
+And the black pumps she wore during her first official event with the queen definitely looked a little roomy around the heel.

 Why does the duchess do this?
 She probably won’t share her style secrets anytime soon — the royals almost never do, of course — but some experts speculate that she’s going up a size to protect her feet.

 With royals often required to stand and stroll around for long periods of time at official events, Meghan might be concerned about swelling or inflammation.